dexhunter/books.dex.moe/source/_posts/recap-of-2019.md

 ## August

 * Went back to China.
-* Wait for professor's response and went to Tsinghua, but found professor could not provide formal contract, then decided to leave.
+* Wait for professor's response and went to Tsinghua University, but found professor could not provide formal contract, then decided to leave.
 * Had dinner with [tuna](https://tuna.moe) community.
 * A paper got accepted.

 ## September - Now

-* Came to Control Science and Engineering Department at Zhejiang University.
+* Went to [CSE](http://cse.zju.edu.cn/) at Zhejiang University.
 * The professor is much more friendly and met most of my needs (basic income, flexible work time, friendly lab atmosphere, interesting topics).
 * Submitted a paper.